wp-plugins/twigpress/trunk/README.txt

 This plugin provides a simple way for you to use the [Twig templating engine](http://twig.sensiolabs.org/) with [WordPress](http://wordpress.org/) themes.
 A problem with WordPress themes is that it is very easy to create templates that are a mess of PHP and HTML.
 This isn't good for working with neither does it provide a separation of concerns.
 The [Twig templating engine](http://twig.sensiolabs.org/) is a great engine that allows you to separate out getting & manipulating your data and rendering it out.
 You create your themes in the same way as before, only you render a template instead of using PHP within your page structure.

-The Getting Started section is a good place to start, it will provide the steps to using this plugin with your theme.
+The Installation section provides the steps to using this plugin with your theme.

-The Functions and Filters section provides an easy reference for the different functions/filters and what they can be used for.
+In the Other Notes section, there is an easy reference for the different functions/filters and what they can be used for.

 For Twig, the [Twig documentation](http://twig.sensiolabs.org/documentation) is the best resource I can offer.
-It is very well documented.
+It is extremely well documented.

 == Installation ==